letientai299/read-sicp/readme.md

 mathematical problems (like 1.13), I won't type down the solution (too lazy, also, vimwiki and markdown don't support Math well).

-Study note is written using [vimwiki](https://github.com/vimwiki/vimwiki), mostly random though, open questions and aha moments.
+Study note is mostly random though, open questions and aha moments.
 It won't be helpful if you plan to get knowledge from the book without read it.

+## Structure

+In general, each folder related to a chapter in the book.
+These are exceptions:

+- [meta](./meta): examples code for practicing Racket language, package managements, unit test.
+They're not directly related to the book.